fastapi/fastapi/docs/advanced/response-directly.md

 When you return a `Response` directly its data is not validated, converted (serialized), nor documented automatically.

-But you can still <a href="https://fastapi.tiangolo.com/tutorial/additional-responses/" target="_blank">document it</a>.
+But you can still document it as described in [Additional Responses in OpenAPI](additional-responses.md){.internal-link target=_blank}.

-In the next sections you will see how to use/declare these custom `Response`s while still having automatic data conversion, documentation, etc.
+You can see in later sections how to use/declare these custom `Response`s while still having automatic data conversion, documentation, etc.

-You will also see how to use them to set response Headers and Cookies.